 On the final day of the camp, the young people perform in a magic show alongside Magic Circle magicians in a professional theatre.
 The camps are followed by a course of monthly magic clubs, which are essential for the consolidation of new skills learnt and help to ensure lasting impact on the physical and emotional gains made.

 Lara, an attendee of Magic Camp, says, 'I thought, I’m going to be really great at magic.
 I didn’t realise we’d be doing all these other things to practise with our hands as well, like the games after lunch.
 Everything has to be with two hands, and I’ve realised I’ve got much better and I look more normal.'

 The project combines a unique blend of multiple art forms including magic, circus skills, costume design and theatre production all designed in a way to enhance physical and mental health outcomes.
 This intensive therapy model is based on the Hand-Arm Bimanual Intensive Therapy (HABIT) task specific training recommended by NICE in 2012.

 Empowering therapists and patients

 The magic tricks are combined with the repetitive exercises that are used to rehabilitate arm and hand function.
-The repetitive action of practising the magic tricks helps build up strength and dexterity in the affected hand and arm, therefore increasing the participant’s independence and wellbeing.
+The repetitive action of practising the magic tricks helps build up strength and dexterity in the affected hand and arm, thereby increasing the participant’s independence and wellbeing.
 At the same time, the participants are also taught how to perform as part of the learning experience, which improves their communication skills, confidence, self-esteem, emotional wellbeing – and, it’s fun!
 Not only does the programme benefit patients, but also empowers therapists with a new way of engaging their patients.

 Jack, another attendee, says, 'I’ve realised I’ve got a bit stronger over the two weeks and I can lift up my bike with my right hand.
 It makes me feel proud, and my mum was very proud when I could do it.'